 Swimm 500-1000 meters/yards for time.
 Distance will depend on your current experience and comfort level in the pool.

-After performing your testing and seeing the positive results you’ve achieved, make sure you reward yourself for the hard work and dedication that went in to improving your performance.
-Whether that’s enjoying your favorite meal or doing something special with friends, make sure to celebrate the small successes along the journey to succeeding in your ultimate goal.
+After performing your testing and seeing the positive results you’ve achieved, make sure you reward yourself for the hard work and dedication that went into improving your performance.
+Whether that’s enjoying your favorite meal or doing something special with friends, make sure to celebrate the small successes along the journey to succeed in your ultimate goal.

 Free PDF: Race Plan Outline Template